Livingston Young Professionals

 Livingston Young Professionals History - Charter Members

-Livingston Young Professionals was founded in 2015 when our Chamber CEO, April Wehrs, invited three young community leaders to meet, including Jamie Seal who is still active in supporting the program today.
-The vision for the program was shared and with their positive response the program was ready to roll.
+The program was founded in 2015.
+April Wehrs, Chamber CEO, invited three young community leaders to meet.
+The vision for the program was shared with the group.
+Their enthusiam and willingness to participate in the the program coming to life started the program.
 That's how good things get started - a vision, a plan and the right people to make it work.

 Following several planning sessions, the first open meeting was held on October 22, 2015 at the Chamber office on Veterans Boulevard officially launching the program.